 Instead of holding your paycheck for two days, the bank deposits it directly into your account as soon as they receive it from your employer.
 This means the money arrives in your account sooner, and you get your paycheck early, so you can pay bills and even invest that money.

-- Get paid up to 2 days early with direct deposit2
+- Maximize rewards with direct deposits and get paid up to 2 days early

 - Get paid up to two days early with direct deposit

-- Get paid up to two days early
+- Get paid up to two business days sooner with early direct deposit

 - Direct deposit with early access